AntonKosenkoDX/AntonKosenkoDX.github.io/cv.md

 - Led the development and implementation of the tribe's first AI features across all product lines (WinForms, WPF, MAUI), including an LLM integration API, AI chat, and Smart Paste.
 - Led non-AI feature development, such as a fully functional MAUI PDF Viewer, cross-platform templates, accessibility (A11Y) improvements.
 - Hired and onboarded manager for the MAUI Team, marking the company's first experience with managerial recruitment.
+- Actively participated in hiring and improving hiring and onboarding processes.
+Conducted over 100 interviews, hired or participated in the hiring of over 20 engineers.
+- Pioneered international hiring by recruiting first non-Russian-speaking employees in Hungary, Romania, and Serbia.
 - Designed and maintained the tribe's strategy using Balanced Scorecard framework.
 - Built a cross-functional management team to drive execution of the tribe's strategic goals.
 - Reduced annual tribe maintenance costs by 20% through process optimizations.
 - Transformed teams from Russian-speaking into multicultural, English-speaking teams.
-- Pioneered international hiring by recruiting first non-Russian-speaking employees in Hungary, Romania, and Serbia.
 - Maintained team performance and retained 100% of key talent throughout the transformation.

 Responsibilities: